DELIVERY OF GOODS IN FRANCE WITH INSTALLATION OR ASSEMBLY

 The client identified for VAT in France is liable for the payment of the tax related to the sale of the assembled machine and should self-account VAT under the reverse charge procedure.
 It will also have to report the transaction on the INTRASTAT statement (arrivals) of the corresponding month.

-The Belgian company (supplier) is exempt from all fiscal and statistical obligations in France and will not have to be registered for French VAT.
+The German company (supplier) is exempt from all fiscal and statistical obligations in France and will not have to be registered for French VAT.

 2- Goods introduced into France from a country outside the EU

-When a company established in a country outside the European Union imports into France goods intended to be assembled or installed in the premises of a VAT registered client, it could be required to pay import VAT levied by the Customs Authorities, especially when DDP terms are used.
+When a company established in a country outside the European Union imports into France goods intended to be assembled or installed in the premises of a VAT registered client, it will be required to pay import VAT levied by the Customs Authorities on the DDP value of the goods.

 The client identified for VAT purposes in France will self-account (under the reverse charge procedure) the VAT due on the subsequent domestic sale performed after installation or assembly.

-A Japanese company imports into France an industrial complex to be delivered, after assembly, to another company registered for VAT purposes in France.
+A Japanese company imports into France a CNC machine tool to be delivered, after installation, to another company registered for VAT purposes in France.

 The Japanese company supports the customs taxes levied on the French borders and appearing on a corresponding invoice received from its freight forwarder.

-The amount corresponding to import VAT may however be recovered by the shipper, provided that the latter duly appoints a tax representative established in France in order to handle the refund claim.
+The amount corresponding to import VAT may however be recovered by the Japanese company, provided that the latter duly appoints a fiscal representative established in France who will handle the VAT refund claim.

-Insofar as the purchaser of the goods installed or assembled in France will self-account VAT on the transaction (reverse charge mechanism), the foreign company is not allowed to charge French VAT on its supply.
-The sales invoice will be issued VAT exempt.
+Insofar as the final customer of the goods installed or assembled in France will self-account VAT on the transaction (reverse charge mechanism), the foreign supplier is not authorized to charge French VAT on its supply.
+The sales invoice will be issued with a VAT rate at 0%.